robframpton/node-gogo-shell/README.md

 Type: 'string'

-The command that will be sent to the OSGi environment.
+The Gogo command that will be sent to the OSGi environment.

 MIT